What Happens To A Mortgage When The Borrower Dies?

-For example, if a client dies and someone wants to pay the loan but doesn’t have the ability to do so, Quicken Loans can often offer loss mitigation modification options, completed in conjunction with an assumption, to put the loan in the heir’s name while working to make the payment more affordable to the heir.
+For example, if a client dies and someone wants to pay the loan but doesn’t have the ability to do so, Rocket Mortgage can often offer loss mitigation modification options, completed in conjunction with an assumption, to put the loan in the heir’s name while working to make the payment more affordable.

 Assumption options are also available to heirs who want to pay the loan’s current payment and have that payment reflected on their credit.

-To elaborate, if the heirs want to assume the loan so that the payments they make will appear on their credit, they are entitled to do so without becoming financially responsible for the loan.
-Until an assumption takes place, no one is responsible to make payments on the home in the eyes of the lender or the credit bureaus.
+If the heirs want to assume the loan so that the payments they make will appear on their credit, they are entitled to do so without becoming financially responsible for the loan.
+Until an assumption takes place, no one is responsible for making payments on the home in the eyes of the lender or the credit bureaus.
 If a payment isn’t made, the home will go into default, and foreclosure could begin.